 If we were replacing an engine or generator or other mechanical equipment, then we would aim to carry this out as a priority before any cosmetic works begin.
-When we are painting a yacht then it is especially important that no other works are going on at this time as it can cause contamination to the paint.
+When we are painting a yacht it is especially important that no other works are going on at this time as it can cause contamination of the paint.

-For examples of works that Berthon Spain can carry or which may form part of a refit or large project please see below:
+For examples of works that Berthon Spain can carry out, or which may form part of a refit or large project please see below:

 How To Test A Marine Battery One of the most common questions our electricians are asked is “Can you test…Read More